 There are two cycle stands to the right of the church gates.

 There are two toilets within the church, of which one is suitable for ambulant disabled people.
-However, they are not normally available to visitors as they are within a secured area.
-However, there are public toilets in the High Street (about 200 metres from the church) which are open daily when the church is open.
+Please note that these are only available to visitors at services and events because they are within a secured area.

 The Church Building